 Throughout his career George has incisively tracked the Israeli-Palestinian conflict via several of its leaders and peace-brokers including Shimon Peres and Yasser Arafat and making friends in the region including those involved in the “back channel” Oslo Peace Accord negotiations, Terje Roed Larsen and his wife, Mona Juul (now told in an Off Broadway J.T.
 Rogers “electrifying” stage drama).

-George has made three recent visits to the region accompanying Australians to Iran and Central Asia in 2016 and 2017.
+George has just returned from 2 trips in Israel, Jordan & the Occupied Territories and prior to that made three recent visits to the region accompanying Australians to Iran and Central Asia in 2016 and 2017.
 As with his inaugural Travel for the Mind journey to Cuba & Venezuala in 2014, George prefers to see these excursions as not just travel, but “life experiences” for the culturally and even political curious.